ds-horizon/delivr-cli/README.md

 _Note: Make sure to upload assets alongwith patch bundle._

+For more details about the binary diff implementation, see [bsdiff/README.md](./bsdiff/README.md).

 ### Promote Updates
 After testing in staging, promote to production:
 ```bash